 A movie about adults, no matter their age

 The word teen" is used in copious ways to describe this movie.
 And as much as it has its place when it comes to defining the main characters, at the end of it I felt as if I've watched a tremendously adult love story.
-One about care, about doubt, about overwhelming feelings, about responsibility, about basically all the things that a young person should not necessarily burden him- or herself.
+One about care, about doubt, about overwhelming feelings, about responsibility, about basically all the things that a young person should not necessarily burden him- or herself with.

 The two leads, Miles Teller and Shailene Woodley, carve out a spot in their careers with this film.
 I heartily believe that in the years to come more than enough people will associate these two with the characters (Sutter and Amy) that they've portrayed here.
 The late Roger Ebert equaled Miles Teller's qualities in this picture to the ones of John Cusack in and around the time of Say Anything".